 Integrated care / Integrated care records - Integrated care means that the individual is put at the heart of their care and that they experience services and support in a way that is joined up.
 Integrated care records will combine all of your records across health and care organisations so that professionals can access the right information in order to make sure that your care is appropriate, timely and feels joined-up.

-Joint Strategic Needs Assessment - The Joint Strategic Needs Assessment (JSNA) uses evidence to identify health needs within the Shropshire population.
-This information is then used in the planning and commissioning of services to ensure that we are tackling the most important areas of health and wellbeing.
+Joint Strategic Needs Assessment - The Joint Strategic Needs Assessment (JSNA) uses evidence to identify the population's health needs.
+This information is used in the planning and commissioning of services to ensure that we tackle the most important areas of health and wellbeing.
+The JSNA is regularly updated with new information.